vendablefall/blog.leet.cloud/_posts/2018-07-17-sharing-a-glusterfs-volume-with-nfs-ganesha-pt2.markdown

 lvcreate -n gluster-brick -l 100%FREE /dev/vg1
 ```

-You should see the following output.
+You should now see the following.
 ```bash
   Logical volume "gluster-brick" created.
 ```